mitravinda462/SRS-Document-for-Online-Shopping-Website/README.md

 # SRS-Document-for-Online-Shopping-Website
-Prepared a System Rquirements Specification Document for an online shopping website.
+Prepared a System Requirements Specification Document for an online shopping website.